az-digital/az_quickstart/CONTRIBUTING.md

 Configuration changes will require database updates if:
 -  Your code adds a new setting that never existed before.
--  It would be best if the new setting is immediately set to the default regardless of downstream decisions.
+-  You are changing a default setting and it would be best for it to be the new default on sites immediately, regardless of downstream decisions.
 -  Your code replaces an existing setting and has a new key name.

 ### Configuration changes that do not require database updates